sorpaas/innohat-assignments/innohat-assignment-pixels.md

-# Innohat Interview Assignments: All RGB in One Image
+# Innohat Interview Assignment: All RGB in One Image
 *10th April, 2014*

 ## Introduction